sonia23cld/ScanTools_ProtEvol/README.txt

 To split VCF's and convert them to the necessary format, you call the '.splitVCFs' method by calling:

-test.splitVCFs(scan_dir="<full_path _to_directory_containing_Scantools_python_scripts>", vcf_dir="<relative_path_to_vcfs>", vcf_pattern="<common_pattern_in_names_vcfs_you_want_to_use>", min_dp=<minimum_depth_for_genotype_call>, mffg=<maximum_fraction_filtered_genotypes>)
+test.splitVCFsNorepol(scan_dir="<full_path _to_directory_containing_Scantools_python_scripts>", vcf_dir="<full_path_to_vcf>", vcf_pattern="<pattern_in_name_vcf_you_want_to_use>", min_dp=<minimum_depth_for_genotype_call>, mffg=<maximum_fraction_filtered_genotypes>)

-This methods makes several calls to GATK to filter the vcfs and convert them to table format and subsequently calls either one or two custom python scripts to convert the genotype calls to numeric format.
+This method makes several calls to GATK to filter the vcfs and convert them to table format and subsequently calls either one or two custom python scripts to convert the genotype calls to numeric format.
+The output is a txt file (recode.txt or repol.txt if you use a repolarization key) for each column of your Popkey file, unless differently specified with the flag "pops" - to select only few columns of the Popkey file.
 All subsequent analyses can be carried out similarly by calling the relevant methods.
 The full list of methods and a brief description is provided below, but look within the python scripts themselves for a more detailed description.

 LIST OF METHODS:

 Within python3, you can view all methods associated with an object by calling 'dir(<object_name>)'.
-Ignore methods surrounded by underscores...these are 'intrinsic' methods that are not directly relevant for our purposes.
-One more important note on methods in python is that they are quite versatile.
+Ignore methods surrounded by underscores...these are 'intrinsic' methods that are not directly relevant to our purposes.
+Another important note on python methods is that they are quite versatile.
 For example, they can be functions that take arguments and carry out operations associated with the parent object.
-Or, methods can objects that store information associated with the parent object.
+Or, methods can be objects that store information associated with the parent object.

 Several of the ScanTools methods are OBJECTS containing information about the parent object ('test' in the above example):